andredsferreira/andre-kb/md_notes/cnet/cnet-dhcp.md

 # Dynamic Host Configuration Protocol (DHCP)

-DHCP is the standard protocol in the TCP/IP stack for configuring hosts on a network.
-These are my notes on DHCP.
+DHCP is the standard protocol in the TCP/IP stack for configuring hosts on a network

-## Host Configuration
+Information required by a host in order to be properly configured in a modern

-Information required by a host in order to be properly configured in a network:
+network:

 * An IP address
 * The address of the default gateway (the router)